axonivy/docker-samples/ivy-scaling-apache/README.md

 After starting this example you can simply go to http://localhost

+Status of the load balancer can be checked at http://localhost/balancer-manager

 ## Scale Up

 By default, two Axon Ivy Engine node are running.
 You can scale up three Axon